Sign in Create account

 As I promised to prepare posts due to your wishes, I do my best to find the tutorials for you.

 One lady asked me to find something without animal yarn, as she is allergic to it.
-Here is an example of cowl, knitted from partly acrylic, partly cotton yarn.
+Here is an example of a cowl, knitted from partly acrylic, partly cotton yarn.

 Yarn: Premier Yarns Cotton Fair (52% Cotton, 48% Acrylic; 317 yards [290 meters]/100 grams); #27-09 Lavender - one skein